breycarr/notes/README.md

 After loading the page, type your note in the text area, then click the button marked 'Create'.
 Your note will be added beneath the text area:

 ![Entering a note](/public/images/NewNoteScreenShot.png)

 ![An added note](/public/images/AddedNoteScreenShot.png)

-If your note is longer than 20 characters, a shortened version will appear beneath the text box
+If your note is longer than 20 characters, a shortened version will appear beneath the text box:

 ![An shortened note](/public/images/AbbreviatedNoteScreenShot.png)

-Clicking on the note will show open an alert box containing the full text of your note
+Clicking on the note will show open an alert box containing the full text of your note:

 ![Full note display](/public/images/FullMessageScreenShot.png)

 The alert can be dismissed to add additional notes or access other existing notes.